mdolab/pygeo/paper/paper.md

 pyGeo can create simple geometries in the IGES file format, a common type readable by computer-aided design (CAD) tools.
 One method of geometry generation in pyGeo is generating a lifting surface from a user-specified cross-section, which is most commonly used to create a wing from an airfoil (\autoref{fig:geo_gen}).
+In particular, rounded or pinched wingtip geometries can be generated easily.
-These features rely on the open source pySpline[^2] module, which handles the more intensive b-spline computations with Fortran.
+These features rely on the open-source package pySpline[^2], which handles the underlying B-spline implementation.

 ![Example of a wing generated with pyGeo and the airfoil used for its cross-section.\label{fig:geo_gen}](geo_gen.pdf)